dankinsoid/swift-configs/README.md

 ## License

-swift-remote-configs is available under the MIT license.
+swift-configs is available under the MIT license.
 See the LICENSE file for more info.